PacCol/GraphLib/README.md

 Open a terminal and go into the repository
 Create a lib directory (`mkdir lib`)
 Go into the the build directory (`cd build`)
-The library will be installed into `/usr/local/lib/` The headers will be installed into `/usr/local/include/graphlib/` Build the library (`make auto`)
+The library will be installed into `/usr/local/lib/`
+The headers will be installed into `/usr/local/include/graphlib/`
+Build the library (`make auto`)
 The library will be compiled and installed

 ### Set the LD_LIBRARY_PATH
 The LD_LIBRARY_PATH is `/usr/local/lib/`
-G++ needs it
+G++ needs it to find the library
 To set it, return at the root of the repository (`cd ..`)
 Set the LD_LIBRARY_PATH running `env.sh` (`. ./env.sh`)
 ##### You must run the env.sh command each time you open a terminal (`. ./env.sh`)